nucatus/qmk_firmware/keyboards/durgod/k320/keymaps/nucatus/readme.md

 ## Non-standard mappings

-1. CapsLock is remapped to LCTL, but a double tap would lock/unlock caps.
+1. CapsLock is remapped to LCTL and a single tap will send `ESC`
-2. In both dvorak layouts, the `'` and `;` keys are swapped.
+2. Double tap on LSFT will lock the caps
-3. Tap in left shift is mapped to ESC in all layouts
+3. In both dvorak layouts, the `'` and `;` keys are swapped.

 ## Macros